 Ho ho ho!
 Dearest travelers!
-Quick heads up: If you guys are looking for a traditional and typical place to spend Christmas, just like the ones you’d see on a Christmas card, with a layer of snow on the ground and families at home in festive sweaters, eating turkey while listening to angelical children singing Christmas carols… Madrid may not be the place you’re looking for!
+Quick heads up: If you guys are looking for a traditional and typical place to spend Christmas, just like the ones you’d see on a Christmas card, with a layer of snow on the ground and families at home in festive sweaters, eating turkey while listening to angelical children singing Christmas carols… Spending Christmas in Madrid and New Year’s Eve 2020 may not be what you’re looking for!

 Don’t get us wrong!!
-Christmas is one GRAND OLD TIME here at CATS and we always go all out so you guys have the most amazing time here… But we do put our own twist on the holidays!
+Christmas is one GRAND OLD TIME here at Cats Hostels and we always go all out so you guys have the most amazing time here… But we do put our own twist on the holidays!

 Y’all know how it is around these parts.
 We Madrileños see life as one big street party, and our traditions and celebrations all put that into practice!!
 IT’S WHO WE ARE.
 So, keeping this in mind, allow us to share with you our Christmas traditions, and what to expect in Madrid over the holidays.

-This year Madrid’s Christmas fun has begun earlier than expected!
-Since November 23rd the whole city has been twinkling with pretty little Christmas lights.
+This year Madrid’s Christmas fun will begin early this year!
+The whole city will be twinkling with pretty little Christmas lights.
 And what’s that we smell?
 Ah yes, the aroma of roasted chestnuts has already filled the streets of Madrid, it’s our favorite Christmas snack!

 Let’s move on to another important part of Christmas time in Madrid.
-Vistors flock into the city by the thousands, and they all know to head to Plaza Mayor!!
+Visitors flock into the city by the thousands, and they all know to head to Plaza Mayor!!
 Everyone thrives in its wonderful Christmas market!
-Wigs, funny santa hats, nativity set* ornaments, you name it, they’ll have it!!
-Come and have a wander around the more than 100 colourful market stalls.
+Wigs, funny Santa hats, nativity set ornaments, you name it, they’ll have it!!
+Come and have a wander around the more than 100 colorful market stalls.
 We’d be very surprised if any Christmas visitor had ever missed out on this amazing experience!

 CATS Family, hold onto your hats!
 (And your drinks).
 New Year’s Eve in Madrid is one of those things you simply have to experience at least once in your lifetime.
 It’s the event that personifies the very essence of the city.
 Everything comes to a standstill at midnight to bring in the new year!!